GoLand 2024.3 Help

 • To copy the name of a variable, right-click the variable and select Copy Name.

-• To copy the value that a variable holds, right-click the variable and select Copy Value Control+C.
+• To copy the value that a variable holds, right-click the variable and select Copy Value Ctrl+C.

 Compare variables with clipboard

-2. In the Variables tab, right-click the variable that you want to compare with and select Compare Value with Clipboard.
+2. In the Variables tab, right-click a variable and select Compare Value with Clipboard.

 3. Examine the differences in the Diff Viewer that opens.
-For more information about efficient using of the Diff Viewer, refer to the Comparing Files and Folders topic.
+For more information about Diff Viewer, refer to Comparing Files and Folders.

 RSA key in a text editor